hive-engine/steemsmartcontracts-wiki/Home.md

 - a block on the sidechain is produced only if transactions are being parsed in a Steem block

  ## 4. Roadmap
- This project is actually in an early stage, I will consider it more as a Proof Of Concept for now as important features are still missing:
+ This project is actually in its early stage, I will consider it more as a Proof Of Concept for now as important features are still missing:
  - implement the P2P layer
  - implement the Consensus layer (PoS?
 DPoS? other?)